Most Luxurious Skiing Resorts

 All of the resorts on this list are extremely expensive and will set you back a pretty penny.
 We really couldn’t narrow it down to a single one as you could keep spending money endlessly at either one of them.
 However, if we had to choose then St Moritz would probably make the top of the list.

-As stated above, St Moritz is probably the most expensive ski resort in Europe.
+As stated above, St Moritz is probably the most expensive and one of the most luxurious ski resorts in the World.
 However, Lech and Courhevel and very closely behind.

 In North America, Whistler will probably win the award for this one.
 However, in Europe choosing can be very difficult.
 Personally, we would most likely Alpe d’Huez from personal experience.